The essential guide to 'bots' for sales and customer service

 Combining these factors, bots show a strong business case for organisations that pursue a quality based business approach.
 It is magnified where they sell products or solutions where the customer’s perceived needs and the optimum solution are not always immediately connected e.g. for complex products or where a degree of expertise is needed to understand feature/benefit.

 The choice of technology does materially affect the pace at which benefits can be realised.
-When it comes to training there are huge differences between a bot using a probabilistic approach and a rules based approach (see Part Two for an explanation).
+When it comes to training there are huge differences between a bot using a probabilistic approach and a rules based approach (see above for an explanation).
 There are also big differences in the required scope between a prompt based bot and a pure natural language option.

 Where existing knowledge management can be translated into learned actions by the bot, very fast progress can be made in rule based systems.
 In business terms, a well-defined sales process makes it much easier to get up and running quickly.